ringcentral/integration-blog/_posts/2019-03-30-build-js-library-with-webpack-ringcentral-c2d.md

 ![clicktodial](https://user-images.githubusercontent.com/7036536/51652788-d2627200-1fcb-11e9-8ba3-9e50baeaf8a6.png)

-Rencently, we publish RingCentral C2D library to help developers integrate RingCentral Click To Dial in browser.
+Rencently, we published RingCentral C2D library to help developers integrate RingCentral Click-To-Dial in browsers.
 This library is built with Webpack 4 and Typescript.
-This article will share how to build a JS library which support CDN and NPM ways by introducing how we build RingCentral C2D.
+This article demonstrates how to build a JS library which support CDN and NPM ways by introducing how we build RingCentral C2D library.

-## Introduction about RingCentral C2D
+## RingCentral C2D

-RingCentral C2D aims to help developers to get phone numbers in web page and pass it to our RingCentral integration app.
+RingCentral C2D aims to help developers to find phone numbers in web page and pass it to our RingCentral integration app.

 #### Project Links: